Managing stress in the new normal

 Anticipate what is to come

 In order to gain a sense of control we must mentally plan for what is coming our way.
-We all know our lives are going to be very different when lockdown eases up and it is not helpful to pretend otherwise.
+We all know our lives are going to be very different in the new normal and it is not helpful to pretend otherwise.
 So, think ahead and try to become accustomed to how your body and mind are going to change over the coming months and when you think your stress levels will peak.
 So that when they do, you will be ready.

 When the chemistry of fear is dominant, stress hormones such as Adrenaline, Cortisol, Norepinephrine are released and we may find our sensory experience overwhelms us – heart pounding, sweating, tense muscles, shallow and faster breathing – stopping us being able to reflect or take stock of what is happening to us.